 The program is structured to promote the student's skill in living successfully within his or her environment.
 This is accomplished by providing activities that develop problem solving skills, individual and social responsibility, and self-reliance.
 The staff systematically employs behavior management principles to bring structure and predictability into the classroom and school environment.
 The structure includes specific routines, rules, rewards, and consequences for behavior.

 School-Wide ABA Implementation

 Accotink has taken major steps in achieving a multi-sensory approach to Applied Behavior Analysis (ABA) on a grand scale.
-Teaming up with the Green Box ABA, PLLC of Springfield, this partnership has allowed oversight, rigorous training and Registered Behavior Technician certification school wide.
+This has allowed oversight, rigorous training and Registered Behavior Technician certification school wide.
 This instills consistent communication and implementation of ABA plan for our growing student population.

 The BOKS Program/ Elementary Education

 BOKS is a program founded by Kathleen Tullie, to give students a body and brain boost that will set them up for a day of learning and success.
 Students arrive at school and report to the gym where they join their BOKS team for the week.
 Once all students have arrived, the teams will begin running relays with an emphasis on effort instead of winning.
 After the completion of the relays, an ending game is played with all teams combined.